All Episodes

 You're exactly right, Sean.

-If if somebody comes up and says, I'm gonna give you a twenty-five million dollar check for something that you believe in, uh, the Clintons would say, Oh, well, that's not going to affect our behavior.
+If somebody comes up and says, I'm going to give you a $25 million check for something that you believe in, the Clintons would say, oh, well, that's not going to affect our behavior.

-So, you know, Hillary Clinton was certainly not a critic of of Saudi Arabia and these other regimes in in terms of their treatment of women or or uh uh gays or or other groups.
+So Hillary Clinton was certainly not a critic of Saudi Arabia and these other regimes in terms of their treatment of women or gays or other groups.

 And in terms of the policy positions that she took, they were highly favorable to those regimes.